 Not enough is being done so small garden birds can receive a proper education.
 Most of us can’t even read or write yet, and we’re lagging behind other species.
 For example, scientists already reckon they’ve got monkeys and dolphins to understand English, so why not small garden birds?
 If you can count the berries on a bush, you know what sort of winter to expect.
 More berries = colder winters.
 We all know that, but it would be nice to have a pie chart and a graph sometimes to prove it with statistics.
 Or even an app.
 That’s education for you.
 And robins have every right to it.

 If it's good enough for them, it's good enough for us!

 Closing remarks ...

 And so there you have it, ladies and gentlemen.
 That is my manifesto for the forthcoming General Election.
 I shan’t be standing as a candidate myself, because robins don’t have the vote yet and therefore cannot enter parliament.
 But you – yes YOU can vote.
-And don’t forget, come polling day on May 7th that you make the effort.
+And don’t forget, come polling day, that you make the effort.

-No matter how quirky, corrupt, intellectually challenged or just plain daft some of the politicians might seem at times, you should still do it - because people have sacrificed their lives so you can have a say.
+No matter how quirky, corrupt, intellectually challenged or just plain daft some of the politicians might seem at times, you should still do it - because people in the past have sacrificed lots so you can have a say.
 And that’s important.